blockfirm/pine-payment-server/README.md

 ```

 The **User ID** is a base58check-encoded hash 160 (`ripemd160(sha256(publicKey))`) of the user's public key.
-If authenticating as a user from another server, this should be the address of the user instead.
+If authenticating as an external user from another server, this should be the address of the user instead.

 The **signature** is a signature of the request path and the raw request body using the user's private key
 (`secp256k1.sign(sha256(sha256(path + body)), privateKey).toBase64()` with recovery).